wp-plugins/powerpress/readme.txt

 * PowerPress 6.0+ will no longer be compatible with WordPress 3.0.x, 3.1.x and 3.2.x.
 Please upgrade to WordPress 3.3 or newer to install future versions of PowerPress.
 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a separate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 5.0.7 =
+* Released on 4/3/3014
+* Fixed bug found with some versions of php with a parse error on line 1345 (Thanks joebotha for reporting)

 = 5.0.6 =